Sayan9661/chatbot-pdp-langchain/README.md

+## Automated website scrapper and a chatbot
+### Decription
-## this is an automated website scrapper and a chatbot which can answer questions based on scraped data.
+This is a automated website scrapper and a chatbot powered with OPENAI's LLM based on langchain.<br>
+First we scrape data using langchain siteloader.
+Then index and store the text data in the form of word embeddings for OPENAI in a vectorDB, in this case ChromaDB.
+We can then use this DataBase along with OPENAI LLM to answer questions based on the data.
+All of this is done with the help of langchain chains/agents.
+The LLM and vectorDB can be swapped out as per requirements.

 ### Structure